-The Health Professions program administers the Liberal Arts/Nursing major (LA/N) and provides advising and support services for pre-nursing students who are non-LA/N majors.
+The Health Professions program administers the Liberal Arts/Nursing major (LA/N) and provides advising and supports students planning to enter a nursing program after graduation with another major.

 Since 1982, our program has prepared students for the Nursing profession by providing a solid Christian liberal arts foundation, including pre-nursing courses, during the years the student is at Wheaton College.
 Students who wish to pursue a career in Nursing can choose from two pathways.
-Students most often choose to apply for a graduate Nursing program after completion of a non-nursing Bachelor’s degree at Wheaton College, while some others choose to pursue a dual-degree (BS in Liberal Arts-Nursing and BSN) program in partnership with a second CCNE or NLNAC accredited institution.
+Advising conversations assist students to determine which pathway will best support their goals and future aspirations.

-- Pursue a Bachelor’s degree in a non-nursing field at Wheaton College
+- Pursue a Bachelor’s degree in any major/discipline at Wheaton College

 - Apply to a Graduate Nursing Program

-Wheaton College has special relationships with the following graduate nursing programs:
+Wheaton College has special relationships with the following nursing programs:

 - Rush University - We are considered an Affiliated College of Rush University.